Horoscope Review: "Padre, the Angels' Messenger" and Medium

 My second "free reading" gave me a different angel, Hahasiah, and an emphasis on love life instead of money, but the same advice.
 Their computer slotted in a different angel, but exactly like the first reading it told me Padre got up in the night, opened his ebony chest, and discovered that Uranus had changed its transit to my Sun and my crucial day was three weeks away.

-“Padre’s” site is run by a company called Sesam Ltd. in Hong Kong, with an office in Gibraltar.
-If you’ve already fallen for this operation, whose legal page calls it “entertainment only,” you have 100 days to try to email for a refund.
+“Padre’s” site is run by a company called Sesam Ltd. from Suite 3007 in a 35-story office building in Hong Kong, an odd place for an angel medium with a Spanish nickname.
+If you’ve already fallen for this operation, whose legal page calls it “entertainment only,” you have 30 days to try to email for a refund.

 My guardian angel told me to write this to keep people from paying for expensive B.S.